marcosfavat/dino/Reclassify-color-gradient.md

 You can export actual color ramp node configuration to svg files.
 This file will be stored in *Blender_install_folder\2.xx\scripts\addons\terrain_analysis\gradients* folder, so the ramp is added to the library and can be immediatly reused.

 There are 2 methods to build the svg file:
 * **Use actual stops** build svg ramp with exactly the same positions and colors currently define in the color ramp node.
-There is on interpolation.
+There is no interpolation.
 * **Interpolate n colors** produce a svg gradient with a predefined number of colors interpolate from the color ramp node definition.
 The interpolation options of the popup window will only be used along with this method.

-SVG gradient can be continuous or discrete, use the dedicaced checkbox to produce one or the other type.
+SVG gradient can be continuous or discrete, use the dedicated checkbox to produce one or the other type.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/gradient_type.png)